 What are Eco-Friendly Flower Arrangements?

-An eco-friendly flower arrangement is one that uses certified organic blooms in the display.
+An eco-friendly floral arrangement is one that uses certified organic blooms in the display.
 Gardeners may opt to grow their own flowers thereby exhibiting ultimate control over the growing environment, or they may select from certified organic growers.
 Sustainably grown or organic flowers are not exposed to herbicides, pesticides, insecticides, or chemical fertilizers.

 Those who show extreme sensitivity to these chemicals may have a reaction to conventionally grown flowers as these still retain chemical residue.
 Some choose not to purchase or support markets that use chemical fertilizers or other products as a way of reducing their harmful effects on the environment.